YingHongTham/wormwiring/README.md

 the object table has an IMG_Number field, which allows you to join to the image table to extract the IMG_SectionNumber.

+Sometimes name means cell, other times it means number.. e.g. objName1 is a number

+Here is a summary of the relevant tables:

 **contin**: conti(g)uous pieces; only connects across z-sections
 note: contins can go up AND down in z-direction (even branch)